-When a pupil is caught smoking/vaping or caught in the possession of tobacco or vaping substances, they will be reported to House staff and the Senior Deputy Head.
+When a pupil is caught smoking/vaping or caught in the possession of tobacco, vaping, or nicotine, substances, they will be reported to House staff and the Senior Deputy Head.

 Cigarettes, tobacco, vaping paraphernalia, nicotine substances, and similar appliances such as shisha pipes/pens, are not allowed.